siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-30-data-transmission-modes.md

 ---

 Data transmission is a fundamental aspect of computer networking, facilitating communication between devices.
 Understanding the various modes of data transmission is essential for optimizing network performance and ensuring efficient communication.
-This blog post delves into the three primary data transmission modes: **Simplex**, **Half-Duplex**, and **Full-Duplex**.
+This article delves into the three primary data transmission modes: **Simplex**, **Half-Duplex**, and **Full-Duplex**.
 Each mode has unique characteristics, advantages, and applications, making them suitable for different scenarios.